Jonas Wallström: Biography

 Wallström was born in Vallsta village in Hälsingland.
 He was the son of soldier and lumberjack Anders Krok (1768–1837) and Greta Jonsdotter (1770–1853), and the second oldest among four children.
 Between 1814 and 1821 he lived in Hudiksvall while working as a apprentice of master painter Anders Winberg.
 He would later move back to Vallsta.
 At some point during or after his apprenticeship he adopted the surname Wallström after his home village.
 He continued his studies as a journeyman at Gustaf Söderbergs workshop in Stockholm between 1823 and 1831.
 Wallström is also believed to have studied under Carl Fredric Torsselius, a renowned designer of wallpapers.
 In the 1830s he returned to Vallsta once more and popularised the elaborate use of stencils for decorative painting in the region.
 Wallström would throughout his career remain a journeyman.

 Wallström married Karin Jonsdotter from Hudiksvall in 1831.
 They had five daughters together.
 He was a close friend of painter Olof Hofrén who was appointed godfather to one of Wallströms daughters.
-Wallström passed away at home in Arbrå socken 26 April 1862, at the age of 64.
+Wallström died at home in Arbrå socken 26 April 1862, at the age of 64.